What Is a Redirect Loop?

 - Configure redirects in one place.
 Do not split redirect logic between your server config, .htaccess, application code, and CDN.
 Pick one authoritative source.

 - Test after every change.
 After modifying any redirect rule, immediately test the affected URLs.
+See How to Check URL Redirects for methods.

 Never miss a broken redirect